tameemsafi/typewriterjs/readme.md

 # React

-This incldues a React component which can be used within your project.
+This includes a React component which can be used within your project.
 You can pass in a onInit function which will be called with the instance of the typewriter so you can use the typewriter core API.

 ```jsx
 import Typewriter from 'typewriter-effect';